RipleyBooya/ssh-tunnel/README.md

 - `SSH_USER`: The SSH user on the remote server.
 - `REMOTE_PORTS`: Ports from the remote server (format: `127.0.0.1:PORT`).
 - `LOCAL_PORTS`: Ports inside the Docker container (mapped to `REMOTE_PORTS`).
-- `TAILSCALE_AUTH_KEY`: Initial Tailscale Authentication Key (You can generate a key here: [Tailscale Keys](https://login.tailscale.com/admin/settings/keys)).
+- `TAILSCALE_AUTH_KEY`: Initial Tailscale Authentication Key (You can generate a key here: [Tailscale Keys](https://login.tailscale.com/admin/settings/keys)) /!\ (optionnal) Must be empty if you want to use `TAILSCALE_PARAM`.
+- `TAILSCALE_PARAM`: full control over `tailscale up` options.
+Usefull if you plan to automate deployment with OAuth Client etc. ([tailscale up command parameters](https://tailscale.com/kb/1241/tailscale-up) & [Registering new nodes using OAuth credentials](https://tailscale.com/kb/1215/oauth-clients#registering-new-nodes-using-oauth-credentials)).
 - `LOGROTATE_FREQUENCY`: Logrotate Frequency (default to `daily`).
 - `LOGROTATE_ROTATE`: Logrotate rotation to keep (default to `7`).
 - `LOGROTATE_COMPRESS`: Logrotate compression (default to `compress`).
 - `-v /path/to/id_rsa:/tmp/id_rsa:ro`: **Mounts your SSH key securely** (using `/tmp/id_rsa` for better permissions).
-- `-v /path/to/tailscale/persistent/data:/var/lib/tailscale`: Required for Persistent Tailscale state.
+- `-v /path/to/tailscale/persistent/data:/var/lib/tailscale`: Required for Persistent Tailscale state. (optionnal)

 >  - Exposing ports with `-p PORT:PORT` is not mandatory to access the ports from a docker network or your Tailnet.